How and when do I take Pre-Exposure Prophylaxis (PrEP)?

 What is Daily PrEP?

-Taking PrEP daily provides protection for vaginal/frontal and anal sex.
+Daily PrEP involves taking 1 tabklet each day to provide protection for vaginal/frontal and anal sex.

 How to take it

-If you want to start taking daily PrEP but think you may have sex within the first 7 days, take 2 tablets together at least 2 hours before you have sex.
+To start we usually recommend taking 2 tablets together (i.e. a double dose) at least 2 hours before you have sex.
 Then continue to take 1 tablet each day.

 It's better to take PrEP with or after food.

-Taking PrEP on demand will give you protection against HIV during anal sex (giving or receiving).
+Taking PrEP on-demand will give you protection against HIV during anal sex or vaginal/ frontal sex, if you take it correctly.
+If you are receiving vaginal/ frontal sex then

 How to take PrEP on demand

-- take 2 tablets between 2 and 24 hours before having anal sex
+- Take 2 tablets (double dose) between 2 and 24 hours before having sex

 - take 1 tablet 24 hours later